 - Bonus Space: The Seven Straight Jackpot, awarded to any team that managed to give seven correct answers without missing or passing.
 Thanks to the Celebrity format, it was thrown out entirely.

 - The Seven-Straight Jackpot, awarded to a team that gave the required seven answers to a question without missing or passing, which began at $500 and increased by that amount after every match in which it went unclaimed.
 It was removed on April 23.

-- Time Out: Eliminated players have to sit on a bench behind their team until the current question is finished.
+- Time Out: Eliminated players had to sit on a bench behind their team until the current question was finished.